What are Night Sweats?

 • If alcohol consumption, caffeine consumption, or drug use are the cause of your night sweats, your doctor may recommend that you limit or avoid these substances.
 In some cases, they may prescribe medication or recommend therapy to help you quit smoking.

 • Your doctor may also recommend that you change your sleeping habits.
-Removing blankets from your bed, wearing lighter pajamas, or opening a window in your bedroom can help prevent and relieve night sweats.
-It can also help to use air conditioning or a fan, or find a cooler place to sleep.
+Removing blankets from your bed, wearing lighter pyjamas, or opening a window in your bedroom can help prevent and relieve night sweats.
+It can also help with air conditioning or a fan or finding a cooler place to sleep.

 If you only have night sweats occasionally and they don't significantly affect the quality of your sleep because night sweats are usually not a cause for concern.
 But in some cases, they can be a sign of an underlying medical condition that requires treatment.
 But if you have trouble sleeping, wake up regularly drenched in sweat, or have other symptoms that worry you, it's best to see your healthcare provider.